|

 father-and-son combination of Andre & AJ du Toit with the purchase

-of 15 females and a young bull from the well-known Grand Four stud
+of 15 females and a young bull

 in 2003.
 The herd was supplemented by further purchases of